tensorchord/pgvecto.rs-docs/src/cloud/manage/cluster.md

 ## Create a cluster

-To create a new cluster, navigate to the pgvecto.rs Cloud Console and click on the "Create Cluster" button.
+To create a new cluster, navigate to the PGVecto.rs Cloud Console and click on the "Create Cluster" button.

 ![](../images/after_login_in.png)